Despite making up half of the workforce, women represent just 25% of all tech hires.

 1. Choose your words wisely.
 Review existing job postings for gender-specific terminology.
 Rethink words like “strong”, “proven,” or “analytical,” which are largely considered masculine language.
 Strip out industry jargon as well, which may discourage women coming from other industries.
 Going forward, ensure both male and female colleagues write job descriptions collaboratively.
 Here’s a deeper dive into recruitment marketing for specific roles.

 2. Keep job requirements simple.
 Women aren’t less qualified for tech roles, but they do rule themselves out at higher rates.
 According to the Harvard Business Review, women are unlikely to apply for a position unless they meet 100% of the requirements.

 Men are less dissuaded by requirements and will typically apply if they meet only 60% of listed criteria.
 Knowing this, avoid deterring female applicants by making your requirements a wish list.
 Include only what’s truly needed for a role and be clear as to what’s vital versus nice to have.

 3. Invest in your talent.
 Once you’ve hired the right candidate, invest in her potential.
 Offer onsite or virtual training that focuses on in-demand tech skills.
 Whether it’s taught by in-house staff or it’s outsourced, additional training builds up your existing talent and encourages them to take on new responsibilities.

-4. Leverage your personnel’ networks.
-There is no better way to connect with candidates than through your existing personnel.
-In addition to your regular employee referral programme, create a female-led advocacy group that’s dedicated to recruiting other women in tech.
-Incentivize your personnel with things like extra PTO, team activities, or work-from-home days.
+4. Leverage your employees’ networks.
+There is no better way to connect with candidates than through your existing employees.
+In addition to your regular employee referral program, create a female-led advocacy group that’s dedicated to recruiting other women in tech.
+Incentivize your employees with things like extra PTO, team activities, or work-from-home days.

 Looking for more ways to promote inclusivity and diversify your workforce?
 You might also like: Are You Camera-Ready?
 Video Interviewing is the Future of Diversity Recruitment.